Bio

 Diego Ayala Raffalli is a Venezuelan film composer based in Paris, with an eclectic musical background spanning rock, jazz, classical, and electroacoustic music.
 He graduated from the film score composition program at the Paris Conservatoire (CNSMD Paris) in 2022.

 Diego has composed original music for films, advertising, dance performances, live-to-picture concerts, projection mappings, and orchestral works.
-Notable projects include Don't Cry, Butterfly (Venice Critics’ Week Grand Prize, Verona Film Club Prize, TIFF, Busan International Film Festival), Como si la tierra se las hubiera tragado (Sundance Short Film Jury Award winner 2025, Clermont-Ferrand..), My Wonderful Life (SXSW, Singapore International Film Festival) and On the Edge (Student Academy Award nominee).
+Notable projects include Don't Cry, Butterfly (Venice Critics’ Week Grand Prize, Verona Film Club Prize 2024, TIFF, Busan International Film Festival), Como si la tierra se las hubiera tragado (Sundance Short Film Jury Award winner 2025, Clermont-Ferrand…), My Wonderful Life (Special Jury Award at SXSW 2025, Singapore International Film Festival, Annecy 2025…), and On the Edge (Student Academy Award nominee).
+In 2025, he was awarded the Grand Prize for Best Original Score at the Marseille Musique et Cinéma Film Festival for his work on Como si la tierra se las hubiera tragado.

 His diverse musical experience allows him to explore a wide range of influences, always aiming to serve the unique universe of each project.
 He values creative collaboration and enjoys working closely with directors to find the perfect musical voice for their films.